brurucy/parking_project/README.md

     `mix deps.get`

+    `cd assets && npm install`

     `mix ecto.create`

-2. `sudo docker build -t parkingproject:0.1 .` **do not forget about the . in the end**
+2. `docker pull -t parkingproject:latest .` **do not forget about the . in the end**

-3. `sudo docker-compose -f docker-compose.yml up -d`
+3. `docker-compose -f docker-compose-test.yml up -d`

 4. go to `localhost:4000`, you should see phoenix

-5. use `sudo docker-compose down` to stop everything. **make sure to be in the project folder in order to do that**
+5. use `docker-compose docker-compose-dev.yml down` to stop everything. **make sure to be in the project folder in order to do that**

 ## F.A.Q